Connect with us

 For some reason, only females have been found.
 It creates a reverse harem of male Salandit that it lives with.

-That “reverse harem” part seems really necessary in a game intended for 10-year-olds, doesn’t it, Game Freak?
+That “reverse harem” part seems pretty unnecessary in a game intended for 10-year-olds, doesn’t it, Game Freak?
 Not all of us are clever enough parents to think of euphemisms on the spot when little Freddy asks, “Dad, what’s a harem?”

 7. Froslass (Pokemon Sun)